Maraandzman/Telco_Churn_Predictor/README.md

 A Telco business has wants to establish a prediction model to help assist their markeing team to initiate a campaign to mitigate quantity of customers churning or being inactive.

-The data provided of 100 000 distinct customers, and their respective usage behaviour over the course of 2+/- years, and
+The data provided of 100 000 distinct customers, and their respective usage behaviour over the course of 2+/- years.

 **Project Objective:**

-The target feature is a multi-class.
-"ACTIVE", "CHURNED", "DORMANT", "INACTIVE". predict is status with relative good accuracy.
+The target feature is a multi-class labels "ACTIVE", "CHURNED", "DORMANT", "INACTIVE". predict status with relative good accuracy.

 # Code and Resources
 ---